thewhiteh4t/flashsploit/README.md

 * Change Wallpaper of Target Machine
 * Make Windows Unresponsive using a .bat Script (100% CPU and RAM usage)
-* Drop and Execute a File of your Choice, a ransomeware maybe? ;)
+* Drop and Execute a File of your Choice, a ransomware maybe? ;)
 * Disable Windows Defender Service on Target Machine

 ## Tested on